greatsuspender/thegreatsuspender/README.md

 7. Add the following (UNC path works well) to enforce automatic installation: `App IDs and update URLs to be force installed:`
   - `EXTENSION_ID;\\SERVER\SHARE\PATH\TO\Update.xml`
 8. Run `gpupdate.exe` on client machines after adjusting Group Policy enforcement & permissions
+9. **Once installed, if you update the extension & update.xml, but Chrome does not install the new extension version, try disabling the specific Group Policy, run `gpupdate` on clients then re-enable the policy & run `gpupdate` again.
+This appears to be a Chrome issue.**

 ### Build from github (untested in this release)